brunowasch/brunowasch/README.md

 ## [![Typing SVG](https://readme-typing-svg.demolab.com/?font=Fira+Code&pause=1000&color=2F84F5&random=false&width=500&lines=Hello%2C+I'm+Bruno+Waschburger+Silva!)](https://git.io/typing-svg)

 ## 👨‍💻 About Me
-I'm a **brazilian full-stack developer** with a passion for building scalable, efficient, and user-friendly web applications.
+I'm a **brazilian full-stack developer** with focused on building scalable, efficient, and user-friendly web applications.
 I have hands-on experience in both front-end and back-end technologies, using technology always in my favor to create applications.
 I really enjoy working with databases and have a strong interest in both **SQL and NoSQL databases**, focusing on modeling, optimization, and efficient integration to develop high-performance systems.

 I focus on delivering solutions that solve real-world problems while ensuring the application is intuitive and adaptable to users' needs.
 I thrive on learning new technologies, experimenting with innovative approaches, and collaborating with other professionals to tackle complex challenges.